petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/back-end-client-extensions/workflow-action-yaml-configuration-reference.md

-# Workflow Action Client Extension Usage and Properties
+# Workflow Action YAML Configuration Reference

-Workflow action client extensions define external workflow action handlers that you can link to from [Liferay DXP workflows](link).
-You can configure a specific workflow event so that it calls your client extension.
+Here is a guide to setting up the definition for a workflow action client extension in your `client-extension.yaml` file.

 ## Usage Details